Gather Operation

 -

-Extract Metadata Before Splitting: Run a map operation on the full document before splitting to extract any metadata that could be useful when processing any chunk (e.g., agreement dates, parties involved).
-Reference this metadata in subsequent map operations after the gather step.
+Extract Metadata Before Splitting: Run a map on the full document before splitting to extract metadata useful for every chunk (e.g., agreement dates, parties), and reference it in map operations after the gather step.

 -

-Balance Context and Efficiency: For ultra-long documents, consider using summarized versions of chunks in the "middle" sections to strike a balance between providing context and managing the overall size of the processed data.
+Balance Context and Efficiency: For ultra-long documents, use summarized versions of chunks in the "middle" sections.

 -